midgi/delphos-api/README.md

 ## Dependencies

-To install all dependencies of deplhos-api just:
+To install all dependencies of delphos-api just:

 ```
 # -t to include test dependencies